wix-incubator/server-guild-lt-interviews/evaluation/FEEDBACK.md

 ## Staying Specific

 To avoid ambiguity and confusion, stay as specific as you can.
-If you see a repeating problem, give some example.
+If having hard time rephrasing, you could add an example.

 ```
 Yes: